ashishbagri/bullish-electronic-checkout-syste-/README.md

 Java back-end of a web-based electronics store’s checkout system

 * How to build : maven install
+* How to test : ./mvnw -Dtest="com.example.assignments.checkoutsystem.**" test
 Two type os Users :
 1. Admin